komefai/PS4RemotePlayInterceptor/README.md

 # PS4 Remote Play Interceptor

 A small .NET library to intercept controls on PS4 Remote Play for Windows, powered by [EasyHook](https://easyhook.github.io/).
 The library can be used to automate any PS4 game.
-See [prototype demo](https://youtu.be/QjTZsPR-BcI) made using this library.
+See the [prototype demo](https://youtu.be/QjTZsPR-BcI) made using this library.

 ## Install

-#### Using NuGet
+#### Using NuGet (Recommended)
 ```
 Install-Package PS4RemotePlayInterceptor
 ```